sathviksr2001/Secure-Chat-App-with-End-to-End-Encryption/README.md

 ## 👏 Acknowledgments

-Built with Python, sockets, Tkinter, and love 💙.
+Built with Python, sockets, and Tkinter.
 Deployed globally using AWS EC2.

 ---

 ## 🌟 Star This Project

 If you like this project, please consider giving it a ⭐ on GitHub to support the developer.

----

-## 📸 Screenshots

-> Coming Soon — add screenshots of your GUI and terminal views!

 ---